316k/gameoflife/README.md

 gameoflife
 ==========

-A colorful cellular automata, developed for our programming course
+A colorful cellular automata, developed for our programming course.